Family Advocacy and Support Service (FASS) Brochure - text version

 - Help you gather information and evidence about family violence;

-- Provide representation in court to assist you to progress your matter where there have been allegations of family violence;
+- Go to court with you on matters where there are allegations of family violence;

-- Provide representation in court in urgent interim matters where there have been allegations of family violence;
+- Go to court with you for urgent interim matters where there are allegations of family violence.

 The FASS Duty Lawyer cannot: